elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 ![Index Request](images/level_05/03_index_request.png)

 The next step is to alter the header.
-Right clicking the a request from the list brings up the context menu and there is a `Edit and Resend` menu item:
+Right clicking the request in the list on the left brings up the context menu.
+There is an `Edit and Resend` menu item:

 ![Context Menu](images/level_05/04_context_menu.png)